-Covid-shaped cakes and cupcakes are popping up in fine-dining restaurants, bakeries and home kitchens around the world
+Coronavirus-shaped cakes and cupcakes are popping up in fine-dining restaurants, bakeries and home kitchens around the world

 Calumet Bakery, which operates three Chicago-area locations, posted a particularly realistic version on Instagram, with rust-toned burnt-peanut candies forming the virus’s deadly spikes atop globes of bluish-gray icing.

-“Its fair to say I wanna smash this Germ!” read the caption on a photo of another lifelike covid replica topping cupcakes posted by Angie Higgi, a baker in Thousand Oaks, Calif.
+“Its fair to say I wanna smash this Germ!” read the caption on a photo of another lifelike coronavirus replica topping cupcakes posted by Angie Higgi, a baker in Thousand Oaks, Calif.
 “Stay Home.
 Stay Safe.
 Stay Sweet,” she wrote.

 And plenty of home cooks are creating their own versions, too.

 Amanda Taylor, a blogger in St. Louis, Mo., came up with the idea for coronavirus cupcakes for her daughter’s 12th birthday this spring.
-Like many people around the country, her family was in lockdown, unable to celebrate with family and friends because of the virus.
+Like many people around the country, her family was under a stay-at-home order, unable to celebrate with family and friends because of the virus.

 [It took years of searching (and some terrible slices) to get to a chocolate pie we all deserve]